 Border Organic Gardeners Potato Day and Green Fair is one of the biggest potato days in the country and very possibly the oldest one still running every year.
 Even better, we are one of the cheapest too!

-This year’s Potato Day is now on 11th March 2018.
-We open the doors at Springwood Park, Kelso at 12 noon and start wrapping up at 3pm.
+This year’s Potato Day is usually on the first Sunday in March each year.
+We open the doors at Springwood Park, Kelso at 11am and start wrapping up at 3pm.
 Entry is £1.50 for adults.
 Children free.
 Free parking too!

 What IS Potato Day?